What we Believe

 God the Father

 God is Father.
 Through his sovereign will all things exist and come into being.
-He has forever existed, perfect, self-sufficient, and self-sustaining.
+He is perfect, self-sufficient, and self-sustaining.
 He is the Father of all living things, but his Fatherhood has its fullest expression in those who have been redeemed and adopted as his sons and daughters through the Person and work of Jesus Christ the only begotten Son of God.
 (Genesis 1:26; 11:7; Deuteronomy 6:4; Matthew 28:19; Luke 3:21-22; John 1:1- 2, 14, 18; Romans 8; Heb.
 1:8-9; 1 Peter 1:2; Revelation 1:5-6; 22:3)

 God is Son.
 Jesus is the second member of the Trinity, eternally begotten from the Father.
 He took on flesh for our sake without ceasing to be God.
 He was born of the Virgin Mary, lived a sinless life, suffered torture and death at the hands of Jewish and Roman persecutors, was buried, and rose again on the third day.
 He ascended into heaven and will come again to judge the living and the dead.
 God the Son likewise is worthy of all adoration, worship, and allegiance.